-The Hadoop framework encompasses a large number of open source software components with a set of core modules for capturing, processing, managing and analyzing massive volumes of data that's surrounded by a variety of supporting technologies.
+The Hadoop framework encompasses a large number of open source software components with a set of core modules to capture, process, manage and analyze massive volumes of data that are surrounded by a variety of supporting technologies.
 The core components include:

-- The Hadoop Distributed File System (HDFS), which supports a conventional hierarchical directory and file system that distributes files across the storage nodes (i.e., DataNodes) in a Hadoop cluster.
+- The Hadoop Distributed File System (HDFS): Supports a conventional hierarchical directory and file system that distributes files across the storage nodes -- i.e., DataNodes -- in a Hadoop cluster.

-- YARN (short for the good-humored Yet Another Resource Negotiator), which manages job scheduling and allocates cluster resources to running applications, arbitrating among them when there's contention for the available resources.
+- YARN (short for the good-humored Yet Another Resource Negotiator): Manages job scheduling and allocates cluster resources to running applications, arbitrating among them when there's contention for the available resources.
 It also tracks and monitors the progress of processing jobs.

-- Hadoop Common, a set of libraries and utilities used by the different components.
+- Hadoop Common: A set of libraries and utilities that the other components utilize.

-In Hadoop clusters, those core pieces and other software modules are layered on top of a collection of computing and data storage hardware nodes.
-The nodes are connected via a high-speed internal network to form a high-performance parallel and distributed processing system.
+In Hadoop clusters, those core pieces and other software modules layer on top of a collection of computing and data storage hardware nodes.
+The nodes connect via a high-speed internal network to form a high-performance parallel and distributed processing system.

 The components of a typical Hadoop software stack

-What do you actually get when you obtain a commercial version of Hadoop?
+What do you actually get when you use a commercial version of Hadoop?
 In addition to the core components, typical Hadoop distributions will include -- but aren't limited to -- the following:

-- Alternative data processing and application execution managers such as Tez or Spark, which can run on top of or alongside YARN to provide cluster management; cached data management; and other means of improving processing performance.
+- Alternative data processing and application execution managers, such as Spark, Kafka, Flink, Storm or Tez, that can run on top of or alongside YARN to provide cluster management, cached data management and other means of improving processing performance.

-- SQL-on-Hadoop tools such as Hive, Impala, Stinger, Drill and Spark SQL, which provide varying degrees of compliance with the SQL standard for direct querying of data stored in HDFS.
+- SQL-on-Hadoop tools, such as Hive, Impala, Presto, Drill and Spark SQL, that provide varying degrees of compliance with the SQL standard for direct querying of data stored in HDFS.

-- Development tools such as Pig that help developers build MapReduce programs.
+- Development tools, such as Pig, that help developers build MapReduce

-- Configuration and management tools such as ZooKeeper or Ambari, which can be used for monitoring and administration.
+- Configuration and management tools, such as ZooKeeper or Ambari, that are useful for monitoring and administration.

-- Analytics environments such as Mahout that supply analytical models for machine learning, data mining and predictive analytics.
+- Analytics environments such as Mahout, which supplies analytical models for machine learning, data mining and predictive analytics.

-Because the software is open source, you don't purchase a Hadoop distribution as a product, per se.
+Because the software is open source, companies don't have to purchase a Hadoop distribution as a product, per se.
 Instead, the vendors sell annual support subscriptions with varying service-level agreements (SLAs).
-All of the vendors are active participants in the Apache Hadoop community, although each may promote its own add-on components that it has contributed to the community as part of its Hadoop distribution.
+All of the vendors are active participants in the Apache Hadoop community, although each may promote its own add-on components that it contributes to the community as part of its Hadoop distribution.

 Who manages the Hadoop big data management environment?

-- Requirements analysts to assess the system performance requirements based on the types of applications that will be run in the Hadoop environment.
+- requirements analysts to assess the system performance requirements based on the types of applications that will run in the Hadoop environment;

-- Data management professionals to do data integration, create data layouts and perform other management tasks.
+- data management professionals to prepare and run data integration jobs, create data layouts and perform other management tasks;

-- System managers to do operational management and maintenance.
+- system managers to ensure operational management and maintenance;

-- Project managers to oversee the implementation of the various levels of the stack and application development work.
+- project managers to oversee the implementation of the various levels of the stack and application development work; and

-- A program manager to oversee the implementation of the Hadoop environment and prioritization, development and deployment of applications.
+- a program manager who oversees the implementation of the Hadoop environment and prioritization, development and the deployment of applications.

 The Hadoop software platform market

-In essence, the evolution of Hadoop as a viable large-scale data management ecosystem has also created a new software market that's transforming the business intelligence and analytics industry.
-This has expanded both the kinds of analytics applications that user organizations can run and the types of data that can be collected and analyzed as part of those applications.
-The market includes three independent vendors that specialize in Hadoop -- Cloudera Inc., Hortonworks Inc. and MapR Technologies Inc. Other companies that offer Hadoop distributions or capabilities include Pivotal Software Inc., IBM, Amazon Web Services and Microsoft.
+The evolution of Hadoop as a viable, large-scale data management ecosystem has also created a new software market that's transforming the business intelligence and analytics industry.
+This has expanded both the kinds of analytics applications that user organizations can run and the types of data that the companies can collect and analyze as part of those applications.